 Encouragement can keep children engaged in education

-A report published recently by the BBC revealed the positive effect teacher encouragement has on keeping students engaged in education after the age of 16.
+A report published by the BBC revealed the positive effect teacher encouragement has on keeping students engaged in education after the age of 16.

 Based on interviews of 4,300 students carried out by Cambridge University, as part of the Department for Education's Longitudinal Study of Young People in England, this is the first study of its kind to quantify the effect of encouragement on pupils.